What’s wrong with the Fifty Shades series? It’s just about romance, sex, and fantasy.

 In 2015 when the first movie, “Fifty Shades of Grey,” was released, NCOSE, Culture Reframed, London Abused Women’s Centre, and Collective Shout created the #50dollarsnot50shades campaign to help raise funding for women’s shelters from money that would otherwise be spent by movie-goers on movie tickets, snacks, and babysitters.
 This campaign points out that in real life, women in the same kind of relationships as Ana, the protagonist in the Fifty Shades series, don’t typically get a fairytale ending.

 Since the launch of this campaign, thousands have joined the Facebook community 50 Dollars Not 50 Shades, and have donated to domestic abuse shelters.
-With the #FiftyShadesOfLove campaign, Fight the New Drug is also participating in the #50dollarsnot50shades campaign.
-If you’d like to join in this effort, you can search women’s recovery agencies within the United States at DomesticShelters.org.
+With our awareness campaign, Fight the New Drug is also participating in the #50dollarsnot50shades campaign.
+If you’d like to join in this effort, you can search for women’s recovery agencies within the United States at DomesticShelters.org.

 Fifty Shades In The Media